mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/statements.md

 ### List Comprehension and Generator Expression

 Support for List Comprehension and Generator Expression.
 Support for constructing a new sequence.
-List Comprehension is used to generate a new list `List` and Generator Expression is used to generate a new tuple `Tuple`.

 #### List Comprehension